akela-lang/akela/README.md

 # Akela
-Akela is a general-purpose programming language for robust standalone or embeddable execution of numerical computation and finance.
+Akela is a general-purpose programming language capable of robust software construction and standalone or embeddable execution.

 ## Dependencies
 * [Zinc](https://github.com/akela-lang/zinc)